Pairbot: A Novel Model for Autonomous Mobile Robot Systems Consisting of Paired Robots: Proposed Model:

 \subsubsection{Local Label}

-Each robot locally maintains the labels for each incident edge, from 1 to 6, to distinguish its adjacent points.
-Each robot selects one incident edge, labels the selected edge as 1, and labels the other edges from 2 to 6 in clockwise order.
-Note that the direction of the edge labeled as 1 may be different by the assumption of the geometric agreements among robots, moreover, the clockwise order may also vary by the assumption of chirality.
+Each robot locally maintains the labels for each incident edge (from $\ell_1$ to $\ell_6$) to distinguish its adjacent points.
+Each robot selects one adjacent point and labels the point as $\ell_1$, and labels the other points from $\ell_2$ to $\ell_6$ in clockwise order (based on its local chirality).
+The label $\ell_0$ represents its current point.
+Note that the direction located the point labeled by $\ell_1$ may be different by the assumption of geometric agreements among robots.
+Moreover, the clockwise order may also vary by the assumption of \emph{chirality}.

-Fig.\ref{tlabel} represents an example of local labels of each robot where there is no agreement among robots.
-In Fig.\ref{tlabel}, robot $r_i$ labels the edge on the right side as 1, however, robot $r_j$ or $r_k$ labels the edge which has different direction with $r_i$'s as 1.
-This is because the robots do not agree on the directions and orientation of any axis.
-Moreover, the edges of robot $r_k$ are labeled in counter-clockwise order, because the robots do not agree on chirality.
+Figure \ref{fig:label} represents an example of the local labels of three robots, $r_i$, $r_j$, and $r_k$, where there is \emph{no agreement} among the robots.
+In this figure, robot $r_i$ labels the point on the right side as $\ell_1$; however, robot $r_j$ or $r_k$ labels the point at a different direction with $r_i$'s as $\ell_1$ because robots do not agree on the directions and orientation of any axis.
+Moreover, the edges of robot $r_k$ are labeled in counterclockwise order, because neither do the robots agree on chirality.

-In this paper, every robot has the same local labels, \eg every robot maintains the same labels as robot $r_i$ in Fig.\ref{tlabel} due to \emph{total agreement}.
+In the problems discussed later in this paper, we assume either \emph{no agreement} or \emph{total agreement} depending on the problems.